County Dublin

-Dublin is Ireland's most populous county, with a population of 1,458,154 as of 2022 – approximately 28% of the Republic of Ireland's total population.
+Dublin is Ireland's most populous county, with 1,458,154 inhabitants as of 2022 – about 28% of the Republic of Ireland's population.
 Dublin city is the capital and largest city of the Republic of Ireland, and the largest city on the island of Ireland.
 Roughly 9 out of every 10 people in County Dublin lives within Dublin city and its suburbs.
-Several sizeable towns that are considered separate from the city, such as Rush, Donabate and Balbriggan, are located in the far north of the county.
+Several sizeable towns that are considered separate from the city, such as Rush, Donabate and Balbriggan, are in the far north of the county.
 Swords, while separated from the city by a green belt around Dublin Airport, is considered a suburban commuter town and an emerging small city.